logoffro1/wow-fishing-bot/README.md

 This is a fishing bot that I made for myself but then decided to make it public for people who may need the same thing.
 I personally haven't used this bot to fish thousands of fish but have used it to be able to eat while watching my character fish.

-Use it with your own risk!
+Use it at your own risk!

 ## How It Works